miaozujia/miaozujia.github.io/_pages/about.md

    Thesis: Simulation Analysis of Vehicle Longitudinal Model Modal Parameters Identification;

-   Research Interests:Experimental modal analysis is performed on the vehicle longitudinal model to identify the modal parameters of the vehicle and perform simulation analysis.
+   Research Interests: Experimental modal analysis is performed on the vehicle longitudinal model to identify the modal parameters of the vehicle and perform simulation analysis.

 Publication
 ======